-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-The Money Follows the Person (MFP) procedure allows Medicaid-eligible nursing facility (NF) residents to receive services in the community by transitioning to long-term services and supports.
+The Money Follows the Person (MFP) procedure allows Medicaid-eligible nursing facility (NF) residents to receive services in the community by transitioning to long-term services and supports (LTSS).
 For residents who need the STAR+PLUS Home and Community Based Services (HCBS) program, the managed care organization (MCO) will perform the functional assessment and service planning.

-Note: MCOs can use an NF's Medical Necessity/Level of Care (MN/LOC), and Program Support Units can accept an NF’s MN/LOC for MFP applicants as long as the MN/LOCs are approved and have not yet expired.
+Note: MCOs can use an NF's medical necessity and level of care (MN/LOC), and Program Support Units (PSUs) can accept an NF’s MN/LOC for MFP applicants as long as the MN/LOCs are approved and have not yet expired.
 The NF’s MN/LOC may not be used for upgrades.
 For more information about upgrades, see Section 3330, STAR+PLUS Members Requesting an Upgrade to the STAR+PLUS Home and Community Based Services Program.

 One of the eligibility requirements for MFP is that the individual be approved for the STAR+PLUS HCBS program prior to leaving the NF.
 Individuals must reside in the NF until a final determination is made indicating approval of the STAR+PLUS HCBS program.
 Individuals leaving before receiving an approval notification form are denied using Denial Code 39 (Other).